ginkgobioworks/gen/examples/protein_engineering/Analysis.md

 ## Deep Mutational Scanning

-In the 2014 publication _A Comprehensive Biophysical Description of Pairwise Epistasis throughout an Entire Protein Domain_ by Olson et al. (doi: [10.1016/j.cub.2014.09.072](https://doi.org/10.1016/j.cub.2014.09.072)) but that's more DMS
+The publication _A Comprehensive Biophysical Description of Pairwise Epistasis throughout an Entire Protein Domain_ ([Olsen 2014](https://doi.org/10.1016/j.cub.2014.09.072)) studies the same GB1 protein, but mutagenises the entire region.

 >  The 55-residue random region was split into 11 cassettes.
 Oligonucleotides were designed to randomize each codon singly or each codon pair within each cassette.